nixworks/public/news/2010/01/1/README.md

 ##### Revolutionary Armed Forces of Colombia
 ### [ At least 18 FARC rebels are killed while celebrating the New Year in an air raid by the Colombian Air Force in the south of the country. ](/news/2010/01/1/at-least-18-farc-rebels-are-killed-while-celebrating-the-new-year-in-an-air-raid-by-the-colombian-air-force-in-the-south-of-the-country.md)
-_Context: Colombia, Revolutionary Armed Forces of Colombia, New Year, Colombian Air Force_
+_Context: New Year, Colombian Air Force, Revolutionary Armed Forces of Colombia, Colombia_

 ##### 2010 Lakki Marwat suicide bombing
 ### [ 2010 Lakki Marwat suicide bombing: At least 95 people are killed, more than 100 more are injured and 20 houses are destroyed after a suicide bomber blows himself up at a volleyball game in Lakki Marwat, northwest Pakistan. ](/news/2010/01/1/2010-lakki-marwat-suicide-bombing-at-least-95-people-are-killed-more-than-100-more-are-injured-and-20-houses-are-destroyed-after-a-suicid.md)
-_Context: 2010 Lakki Marwat suicide bombing, volleyball, Pakistan, suicide bomber, Lakki Marwat_
+_Context: suicide bomber, Lakki Marwat, Pakistan, volleyball, 2010 Lakki Marwat suicide bombing_

 ##### Russia
 ### [ Russians are surprised by a cartoon "gently lampooning" Dmitry Medvedev and Vladimir Putin who are portrayed dancing, singing and playing musical instruments. ](/news/2010/01/1/russians-are-surprised-by-a-cartoon-gently-lampooning-dmitry-medvedev-and-vladimir-putin-who-are-portrayed-dancing-singing-and-playing-m.md)